Developing a mission-driven compensation strategy

 - Develop or update your job descriptions so that positions, roles and responsibilities are accurately defined.
 Having updated job descriptions is becoming even more crucial in the new era of pay transparency regulations.

-- Perform an external market analysis utilizing published wage and salary survey data to understand current compensation in your area or region.
+- Perform an external market analysis utilizing published wage and salary survey data to understand current nonprofit salaries in your area or region.
 Consider leveraging data related to like-sized, comparable industries due to the highly competitive market.
 Engaging in a formal analysis enables your agency to tailor and customize its program to meet its own unique needs, while still operating in the competitive market.
+Utilizing a nonprofit compensation report can provide valuable benchmarking data.

 - Implement and adjust the salary structure annually to assist in monitoring the current landscape and market trends.